-The best way to experience one of WA, if not the Australia’s most unique landmarks is to pitch your tent (or caravan) at Wave Rock Caravan Park.
+The best way to experience one of WA, if not Australia’s, most unique landmarks is to pitch your tent (or caravan) at Wave Rock Caravan Park.
 It’ll put you right at the base of the iconic rock formation along with being walking distance to Hippo’s Yawn, Lake Magic and the many epic walking trails in the area.
-Read our full guide here.

 Like most of the south west coastline, Yallingup is a stunning spot worthy of putting some serious time into.
 Incredible surfing and swimming, along with coastal bushwalking and more are at your fingertips.
 In terms of camping the Yallingup Beach Holiday Park (pictured, below) puts you right in front of Yallingup Main Break, while Caves Caravan Park is a little further inland but, closer to the pub!

 Staying at Prevelly puts you smack-bang in the middle of some of the world’s finest surf breaks, along with plenty of options to explore inland as well.
 There’s some excellent rockpools to be explored north of surfer’s point at lowtide, or why not get a kayak and head up the Margaret River once you’ve finished learning to surf at the River Mouth.